splk-flx - Creating and managing Flex Trackers

 screen3.png

-Define the search logic, the wizard shows the fields convention as well as their detailed usage, and several examples:
+Define the search logic.
+The wizard shows the fields convention as well as their detailed usage, and several examples:

 screen4.png screen5.png screen6.png